 Water Well Advisory Committee

 The Vermont Water Well Advisory Committee (WWAC) was established by the General Assembly to advise and assist Vermont Agency of Natural Resources (VT ANR) personnel in the formulation of policy, including recommended statutory and regulatory changes, regarding the proper installation and maintenance of water wells, licensing of well drillers, and groundwater issues impacted by well-drilling activities.
-The committee promotes and encourages cooperation and communication between governmental agencies, licensed well drillers, and members of the general public.
+The Governor signed Bill H.8 in 2018 merging the members of the WWAC into the existing Groundwater Coordinating Committee which has a broad mandate to advise the Secretary on groundwater related issues, including well construction and drilling practices.
+For information on the GWCC and past meeting minutes visit Groundwater Protection, Management and Coordination.

 - Public Community Water Systems Groundwater Interference Project